rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

     -   Producer: The user can share *any* image in your account, not just those images that the user has specifically created
-    -   Consumer: if that user accepts an image, that image appears among the bootable images for *all* users in the account.
+    -   Consumer: If the user accepts an image, that image displays with the bootable images for *all* users in the account.

 -   **Image sharing is regional**: In the Rackspace Cloud, each image exists in a particular region.
-So if a producer has an image in the IAD region and shares it with a consumer, the consumer can use that image in the IAD region.
+If a producer has an image in the IAD region and shares it with a consumer, the consumer can use that image in the IAD region.